 Hurlbut, Cornelius S., Jr. Department of Geological Sciences, Harvard University, Cambridge, Massachusetts.

 A mineral having composition BeAl2O4 and crystallizing in the orthorhombic system.
-Chrysoberyl crystals are usually tabular parallel to the front pinacoid and frequently in pseudohexagonal twins (see illustration).
+Chrysoberyl crystals (see illustration) are usually tabular parallel to the front pinacoid and frequently in pseudohexagonal twins.
 There is good prismatic cleavage.
 The hardness is 8.5 (Mohs scale) and the specific gravity is 3.7–3.8.
 The luster is vitreous and the color various shades of green, yellow, and brown.
 There are two gem varieties of chrysoberyl.
 Alexandrite, one of the most prized of gemstones, is an emerald green but in transmitted or in artificial light is red.
 Cat's eye, or cymophane, is a green chatoyant variety with an opalescent luster.
-When cut en cabochon, it is crossed by a narrow beam of light.
+When shaped and polished, cat's eye is crossed by a narrow beam of light.
 This property results from minute tabular cavities that are arranged in parallel position.

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.